Logical Separability of Labeled Data Examples under Ontologies: Introduction

 We then switch to strong separability, first observing that in marked contrast to the weak case, projective strong $(\Lmc,\Lmc_S)$-separability coincides with non-projective strong $(\Lmc,\Lmc_S)$-separability for all choices of \Lmc and $\Lmc_S$ relevant to this paper.
-We establish a characterization of strong $(\text{FO}, \text{FO})$-separability in terms of KB unsatisfiability and show that strong $(\text{FO}, \text{FO})$-separability coincides with strong $(\text{FO}, \text{UCQ})$-separability and consequently with strong $(\text{FO}, \Lmc_S)$-separability for all $\Lmc_S$ between FO and UCQ.
+We establish a characterization of strong $(\text{FO}, \text{FO})$-separability in terms of KB unsatisfiability and show that \begin{itemize} \item[{\sf (sA)}] strong $(\text{FO}, \text{FO})$-separability coincides with strong $(\text{FO}, \text{UCQ})$-separability and consequently also with strong $(\text{FO}, \Lmc_S)$-separability for all $\Lmc_S$ situated between UCQ and FO. \end{itemize} For strong referring expression existence and entity distinguishability UCQs can be replaced by CQs.
 We next consider the same FO-fragments $\ALCI, \text{GF}, \text{FO}^2$ as before and show that for each of these fragments \Lmc, strong $(\Lmc,\Lmc)$-separability coincides with strong $(\Lmc,\text{FO})$-separability and thus the connection to KB unsatisfiability applies.
-This allows us to derive tight complexity bounds for stong strong $(\Lmc,\Lmc)$-separability.
-For $\ALCI$, \ExpTime-completeness in combined complexity and \coNPclass-completeness in data complexity was shown in \cite{DBLP:conf/ijcai/FunkJLPW19}.
-We prove completeness for \TwoExpTime and \NExpTime in combined complexity for $\text{GF}$ and FO$^2$, respectively, and \coNPclass-completeness in data complexity in both cases.
-Note that strong $(\text{FO}^2, \text{FO}^2)$-separability thus turns out to be decidable, in contrast to the weak case.
+This allows us to derive tight complexity bounds for strong $(\Lmc,\Lmc)$-separability: \begin{itemize} \item[{\sf (sB)}] for $\ALCI$, $\text{GF}$, and FO$^2$ strong separability is \ExpTime, \TwoExpTime, and, respectively, \NExpTime-complete in combined complexity.
+It is \coNPclass-complete in data complexity in all three cases. \end{itemize} Note that strong $(\text{FO}^2, \text{FO}^2)$-separability thus turns out to be decidable, in contrast to the weak case.
+On the other hand, we show that the relationship between GF and openGF is the same as in the weak case: strong $(\text{GF},\text{GF})$-separability coincides with strong $(\text{GF},\text{openGF})$-separability but separating expressions can be more succinct.
+Finally, we show that in contrast to weak separability one can bound the size of strongly separating expressions independently from the size of the underlying database in terms of the size of the ontology, for $\mathcal{ALCI}$, GF, and FO$^{2}$.

+The following table gives an overview of our most important results, focussing on weak projective $(\Lmc,\Lmc)$-separability and strong $(\Lmc,\Lmc)$-separability, for $\Lmc\in \{\ALCI,\text{GF},\text{FO}^{2}\}$.
+For both weak and strong separability, we list (in columns 2 and 4) settings with the same separating power and (in columns 3 and 5) the combined complexity of deciding the respective version of separability.
+All complexity results are completeness results.

+Our results rely on three important assumptions: we assume that different constants can denote the same element and so we do not make the unique name assumption, we do not admit constants (nor function symbols) in ontologies and separating formulas, and we do not admit any restrictions on the relations symbols from the KB that can be used in separating formulas.
+In all three cases it is of interest to explore what happens if one drops or relaxes the assumption.
+In the final section of this article we provide some results in this direction.